Scenes 201 – WiP

 Still, Drusilla would be far better company than Spike.
-It might be impossible to predict whether she was going to try to touch the sunlight shining in her hair or slit her throat, but Buffy could force her to keep her distance.
+It might be impossible to predict whether she was going to try to stroke her hair again or slit her throat, but Buffy could force her to keep her distance.
 Maybe she’d be an asset in renegotiating the cost of those books Giles wanted so badly.
 She could do her thrall thingy on that nasty little demon making him give them a discount.
 They could totally use the cash to buy new towels—much bigger towels not prone to slippage during tussles.

 Except Drusilla wanted to be with Cordelia and Angel tonight.
 No surprise there, and frankly Buffy was okay with it.
 Who wanted to depend on Dru for backup when she was just as likely to take the demons’ side?
 Not her.

 What was Oz doing tonight?
 He was a smart guy.
 Plus, he wanted to help out.
 The moon wasn’t even full.
 No werewolf issues to distract them.
 He could totally help carry those books.
 Surely he would be just as handy as Xander when swatting flying demons with a baguette.